joei4u/Dab-Android-Beta-V2/README.md

 ## 🎯 Overview

-DAB Music Player is a premium Flutter-based music streaming application engineered for Android devices, delivering studio-quality audio through our proprietary native audio engine.
+DAB Android  is a premium Flutter-based music streaming application engineered for Android devices, delivering studio-quality audio through our proprietary native audio engine.
 Combining professional audio processing with a sophisticated glassmorphic dark theme, DAB offers an unparalleled listening experience for music enthusiasts who refuse to compromise on quality.